It’s a long way to the top when you’re riding a roller-coaster of rocky results.

 Here are some scenario’s:

-- You’ve been penalised by Google’s algorithm, preventing you from getting any traffic from non-paid search results.
+- You’ve been penalised by one of Google’s algorithm updates, preventing you from getting any traffic from non-paid search results.

 - Your agency was using underhanded tactics that caused issues.